jacksenechal/resume/resume.md

 I have a deep interest in the architecture of emergent systems, including standards, protocols, shared infrastructure, and other means toward creating thriving digital ecosystems.

-My ideal workplace has a vibrant environment of innovation, a strong team practicing **Agile** methodologies, and a culture of excellence.
-It is more than a day job, it is a platform to launch big ideas.
-I bring **10+ years of industry experience**, an appetite for challenges, and a broad understanding of the technological landscape.

 Languages and Technologies
 --------------------------